Afoucaul/Afoucaul.github.io/_posts/2018-06-17-extracting-vocabulary-from-a-japanese-text.markdown

 Out[2]: ['今日', 'は', 'いい', '天気', 'です', 'ね']
 ```

-It looks way better.
-Maybe I'll have some surprises later on, but I'm pretty sure it's gonna be enough.

-# Extracting segmented words out of an actual text

-From now on, I'm sticking with Nagisa.

 I'm now focusing on extracting all the words from an actual text.
 The goal here is not to have these words in a plain form (辞書形); the issue related to forms will be handled later.

-Let's test it on a more concrete file: [Wikipedia's article on Python, in Japanese](https://ja.wikipedia.org/wiki/Python).
+Let's test it on a more concrete file: [Wikipedia's article on Python, in Japanese](wikipedia-python-japanese).
 I just made a Ctrl-A Ctrl-V of the page into a `python_wikipedia.txt` file, as all I need is a large amount of words.

 I'm using the following script, to print out all the segmentized words from the input text: